MostafaAtef96/the_complete_app_by_appbrewery/README.md

 # the Complete App By App Brewery

-During the journey of learning Mobile Application development using Flutter in the course by London App Brewery I have come across many interesting apps each was meant to introduce a new concept of Flutter programming.
+During the journey of learning Mobile Application development using Flutter in the course by [London App Brewery](https://www.appbrewery.co) I have come across many interesting apps each was meant to introduce a new concept of Flutter programming.

-In this repository, I am going to use Flutter to create a mobile application that contains all exercises and challenges demonstrated in The Complete 2020 Flutter Development Bootcamp with Dart by App Brewery.
+In this repository, I have combined all the projects and challenges in [The Complete 2020 Flutter Development Bootcamp with Dart](https://www.udemy.com/course/flutter-bootcamp-with-dart) in a single Flutter app in.

 ## Before You Start
 The following apps require API keys to work as it should:
 * Clima
 * Bitcoin Ticker

-To be able run tose apps without any errors, create a config.dart file and add a value to the following attributes:
+To be able run those apps without any errors, create a config.dart file and provide the following keys:
 * openWeatherMapApiKey, you can get this key from [Open Weather Map](https://openweathermap.org) website.
 * CoinApiApiKey, you can get this key from [Coin API](https://www.coinapi.io) website.

 Regarding the **Flash Chat** app you'll have to set up a project on [Firebase](https://console.firebase.google.com/) and add the required configuration.
 However, a demo GIF is added to this Readme for each of the apps mentioned above to show their functionality.

 The colour theme of the last three apps was Light Blue Accent, that is why their cards are colour identical.
-IT LOOKS UGLY BUT IT IS NOT MY FAULT! lets get into business!
+IT DOES NOT LOOK NICE BUT IT IS NOT MY FAULT HAHA!

 ## I Am Rich